 There’s More Than Wildlife in Guyana

 Those that think that animals are the main reason to visit Guyana should think twice.
+There are many more things to do in Guyana other than admiring its incredible wildlife.
 There’s more than just wildlife in Guyana: the country is indeed home to Victoria Amazonica — also known as the World’s Largest Lily.
 This is Guyana national flower, and it can be found in oxbow lakes and in the shallow waters of the Amazon Basin.

 The leaves of Victoria Amazonica sprawl up to 3 meters in diameter – they are so big that they can actually hold a baby.
 The night Victoria Amazonica bloom, their flowers are white.
 Yet, it is interesting to observe that they turn pink on the second night.
 Witnessing this process is just one more of the amazing things to do in Guyana.